esmedrano/note-taker-app/README.md

 # note-taker-app

+To use:
+1. Download files
+2. Install dependencies
+3. run main.py

 pygame is just so easy to use... right?

 My main concern is that the code may become too slow to use.